NijelB/Barkuspad/README.md

 # Barkuspad
-Welcome, here you will find parts and recources for all versions of the barkus pad.
+Welcome, here you will find parts and recources for all versions of the Barkus pad.

 This also includes dance pad firmware for the NanoESP Development board, I hope someday this board, or another ESP32S3 based development board will become the go to for all dance pad controllers.
 <br>The benifits are as follows: